openclimatefix/PVItaly/progress/SV_pilot.md

 ### General

 We add the sun's azimuth and elevation angle as a model input.
-This is highly predictable and clearly has strong correlation with pv production
+This is highly predictable and clearly has strong correlation with PV production

-We also normalized the data by the pv system capacity value.
-This normalizes the pv production, so all values are between 0 and 1.
+We also normalized the data by the PV system capacity value.
+This normalizes the PV production generation, so all values are between 0 and 1.
 The NWP variables have also been normalized.

 ## Models